-From light to heavy loads, Lincoln incorporates effortless performance and advanced technology to help you work harder and make playing more fun, too.
-Crossovers, like the Aviator, can tow up to 5600 lbs. when properly equipped.
-Navigator lets you enhance your adventures with an available tow rating of 8300 lbs.1 for piloting even the toughest towing challenges.
+From light to heavy loads, Lincoln incorporates purposeful technology and effortless performance to help you work smarter and make the most of recreation time, too.
+SUVs, like the Aviator, can tow up to 5600 lbs.1 when properly equipped.
+Navigator lets you enhance your adventures with an available tow rating of 8300 lbs.12 for piloting even the toughest towing challenges.
 And available driver-assist towing technologies let you tow your boat, camper or other road-trip essentials with the utmost of ease and confidence.